nixwiz/sensu-kubernetes-deregistration-handler/README.md

 ### RBAC

 It is advised to use [RBAC][8] to create a user scoped specifically for purposes such as this handler and to not re-use the admin account.
-For this handler, in particular, the account would need access to list and delete entities.
+For this handler, in particular, the account would need access to delete entities.
 The example below shows how to create a limited-scope user and the necessary role and role-binding resources to give it the required access.

 ```
 sensuctl user create kubernetes --password='4yva#ko!Yq'